 Employment Outllok and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) states that health and medical services managers earned a median income of $94,500 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) states that health and medical services managers earned a median income of $99,730in 2018.
 Hospitals were the biggest employer of these professionals at that time, while the highest wages came from the pharmaceutical and medicine manufacturing industry.
-The BLS predicts the health and medical services management field will experience a 17% rise in employment between 2014 and 2024.
+The BLS predicts the health and medical services management field will experience an 18% rise in employment between 2018 and 2028.

 Graduates of master's degree programs in health sciences could obtain employment or continue their studies at the doctoral level.
 Some relevant doctoral options include health administration, health care management or public health policy management.
 Concentrations within these programs might allow for specialization in areas like health informatics or executive administration.
 Successful completion of a program could qualify individuals for research, management or college-level teaching positions.